-Somerset: The Somerset mill is a low-cost producer and has a production capacity of 795,000 tons of paper and 525,000 tons of pulp per annum.
+Somerset: The Somerset Mill is a low-cost producer and has a production capacity of 795,000 tons of paper and 525,000 tons of pulp per annum.
 Each of the three paper machines at the Somerset facility employs Sappi Fine Paper North America's patented on-line finishing technology.
 This technology combines the three phases (paper making, coating and finishing) in the manufacture of coated paper into one continuous process.
 This technology is well suited for the lighter weight coated woodfree papers produced at Somerset, as it allows for the production of high gloss, consistent quality products at high speeds.

 Westbrook: Westbrook is Sappi Fine Paper North America's original mill, with origins dating back to 1854.
 The mill is primarily a speciality paper production facility with a capacity of 35,000 tons of coated and uncoated casting release paper per annum.
 Its paper machine primarily produces base paper, which is coated off-line.
-Westbrook also has six speciality coaters, including four employing Sappi Fine Paper North America's patented Ultracast process.
+Westbrook Mill has six speciality coaters.
 This process uses an electron beam to cure the coating against a finely engraved steel roll, resulting in a virtually exact replication of the roll pattern.
 Sappi Fine Paper North America also has a research and development facility at Westbrook.